suizokukan/katal/README.md

 ##(9.1) exit codes
                  0      : success
-                -1      : can't read the parameters from the configuration file -2      : a ProjectError exception has been raised -3      : an unexpected exception exception has been raised
+                -1      : can't read the parameters from the configuration file -2      : a KatalError exception has been raised -3      : an unexpected exception exception has been raised

 ##(9.2) configuration file